REDUCE OFFSITE

 Landfill Leachate Treatment

-landfill leachate is produced by residual water and precipitation passing through degrading waste deposits.
+Landfill leachate is produced by residual water and precipitation passing through degrading waste deposits.
 It presents unique challenges for water treatment.
 Depending on the age and type of landfill, leachate contains a mixture of organic and inorganic substances such as sulfates, nitrates, chlorides, ammonia, heavy metals, PFAS and other substances.

 Flow rates and treatment goals can vary widely and impact treatment decisions.
 For example, a larger flow plant may benefit from multiple unit operations to optimize costs, while smaller flows could be treated with a single solution.
 Every case is different.
 We bring our leachate treatment experience to your benefit, helping you understand your options and costs.